QuizMasterInc/QuizMaster/README.md

 </div>

 <h4 align="center">
-Our capstone project that allows users to take quizzes on a variety of different topics.
+Our capstone project that allows users to take quizzes on a variety of different topics and create custom flashcard decks for enhanced learning.
 </h4>

 ## Development Team (Titanic Swim Team)